Entry-Level Bachelor of Science in Dental Hygiene

 The following prerequisite priority science courses (or equivalent courses) must be completed or in progress prior to the February 1 application deadline and successfully completed by the end of winter quarter.

-All science prerequisites and additional science requisite courses have a five-year shelf life and are required to have been completed within five years of the date of application.
+All science prerequisites and additional science requisite courses have a five-year shelf life and are required to have been completed within five years of the date of application with a grade of a C+ or 2.3 GPA or higher.

 Pass/Fail grades and AP test scores are not accepted to meet the EWU Dental Hygiene prerequisite requirements.